 In figure 3, the FRBROO model of the realisation of a work by an expression is illustrated with a specific example.
 We use the following convention: portions of text are introduced in each of the boxes that symbolise classes, in order to identify the specific instances that are part of the example.
 The overall work is Walt Whitman’s Leaves of grass (an instance of F15 Complex Work), which has as a member the “deathbed edition,” itself an instance of F15 Complex Work.
 The F14 Individual Work which corresponds to the abstract content of the French translation by Léon Bazalgette of that edition is in turn a member of the F15 Complex Work of the “deathbed edition.”
-The F28 Expression Creation event which produced the translation simultaneously created a realisation of that translation and created the instance of F22 Self-Contained Expression which is the text of that translation.
+The F28 Expression Creation event which produced the translation simultaneously created a realisation of that translation and created the instance of F2 Expression which is the text of that translation.